-Peavey’s Max Series has been among best-selling bass amps for several years.
+Peavey’s Max Series has been among the best-selling bass amps for several years.

-According to some buyers, the Max Series is among the best of beginner amps, and some users say that they are better than the Fender Rumble for beginners.
+According to some buyers, the Max Series is among the best beginner amps, and some users say they are better than the Fender Rumble for beginners.

 Check out this line of bass amps if you are a beginner looking for a solid acoustic bass amp.

 - Angled baffle design: this means that the woofer is angled while keeping a straight outer case (as opposed to a kicked back design)